forestrf/ExactHull/README.md

 The central conclusion (in a very ChatGPT tone):
 > **Exact 3D convex hull construction is practical, not just theoretical.**

+In its current form, the project is aimed primarily at small to medium-sized point clouds, where exactness and robustness matter more than absolute peak throughput.

 ---
 ## Quick Start